-Content marketing is about understanding what your consumers are searching for and how easy can they find it.
+Content marketing is about understanding what your consumers are searching for and how easily can they find it.

 Now consumers require consistent and frequent content to aid them with their search inquiries, and this includes free content.

 You’ve probably heard buzzwords like “content is king” – but more importantly “user intent is king.”
-Provide content that solves a user’s enquiries and you’ll rank much better as your content click through rates increase your sites authority.
+Provide content that solves a user’s inquiries and you’ll rank much better as your content click-through rates increase your site’s authority.

-But do not expect your new created content to immediately attract immense amount of new customers.
+But do not expect your newly created content to immediately attract an immense amount of new customers.